Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: Results and discussion

 For \texttt{SR\_e3j}, we first reconstruct the invariant mass distribution for the particle at the end of the cascade, choosing a rather broad binning size of $\SI{400}{\giga\electronvolt}$.\footnote{In a spectrum-blind approach, one does not know which final state objects originate from the decay of the cascade-end particle.
 Experimentally this requires looking at multiple distributions formed by combinations of the reconstructed electron and jets; see, for instance, Ref.~\cite{CMS:2018wkq}.
 Here we work with simulations where the cascade-end is fixed which means we do not go through this procedure.
 However, our chosen broad binning size compensates to account for possible inefficient matching between the reconstructed objects and the true parton level decay products.} For events in each bin, we then reconstruct the squark mass by looking at the invariant mass distribution formed by all reconstructed objects, selecting the binning width to be approximately $10\%$ of the invariant mass.

 Finally, we calculate the potential exclusion significance~\cite{Cowan:2010js} for both \texttt{SR\_ej} and \texttt{SR\_e3j} by reading off the signal and background numbers in each squark bin and select the highest value as the resulting significance.
-Note that we have not included any systematic uncertainties in our analysis.